Texas Christian University

 Lower-income families (under $30K)

 Families earning under $30K pay $17,956 net per year - genuinely strong, and the $30K-$48K band actually pays less at $16,980, a meaningful inverted bracket showing how TCU's institutional aid stacks for the lowest-income families.
 Pell-eligible students at TCU face roughly $68K-$72K four-year out-of-pocket cost, dramatically less than sticker.
-Among the most reasonable private-school financial offers for low-income students in this batch.
+Among the most reasonable private-school financial offers for low-income students in our dataset.

 Middle-income families ($30K-$110K)